-Reason: In the interests of good land management and the protection of habitats.
+Reason: In the interests of good land management and the protection of habitats, and reduce the attractiveness of the site to SPA qualifying species.

-- 22. A Habitat Management Group (HMG) shall be established to oversee the preparation and delivery of the HMP and to review and assess the results from ongoing monitoring.
-The HMG shall include a representative of South Lanarkshire Council and NatureScot and shall have powers to make reasonable changes to the HMP necessary to deliver its agreed aims, and notwithstanding the above, - a) Site clearance activities and where possible, construction, will take place outwith the bird breeding season (March to July inclusive).
-If site clearance activities commence during this period ECoW supervision is required. - b) The HMP will operate for the full lifespan of the wind farm, including decommissioning - c) The agreed proposals identified in the HMP will be fully implemented - d) Surveillance and monitoring results of species and habitat will be carried out in accordance with the approved plan and be submitted to the HMG in accordance with the timescales set out.
+- 20. A Habitat Management Group (HMG) shall be established to oversee the preparation and delivery of the HMP and to review and assess the results from ongoing monitoring.
+The HMG shall include a representative of South Lanarkshire Council and NatureScot and shall have powers to propose reasonable changes to the HMP necessary to deliver its agreed aims, and notwithstanding the above, - (a) Site clearance activities and where possible, construction, will take place outwith the bird breeding season (March to July inclusive).
+If site clearance activities commence during this period ECoW supervision is required. - (b) The HMP will operate for the full lifespan of the wind farm, including decommissioning - (c) The agreed proposals identified in the HMP will be fully implemented

+(d) Surveillance and monitoring results of species and habitat will be carried out in accordance with the approved plan and be submitted to the HMG in accordance with the timescales set out.